-The principal activity of the Company is sale of food and beverages at Indira Gandhi International Airport in Delhi .
+The principal activity of the company is sale of food and beverages at Terminal 3 (Indira Gandhi International Airport) in Delhi .
 Hence, there is only one reportable segment.
 As the Company's business activities falls within a single operating segment viz.
-"Operating food and beverage outlets" and is a single geographical segment, the disclosure requirements of Ind AS-108 ES (DELHI TE
+"Operating food and beverage outlets" and is a single geographical segment, the disclosure requirements of Ind AS-108 "Operating Segments" are not applicable.